Counter Credits Explained

 FAQ

 A counter credit is not a direct deposit.
-A counter credit refers to an in-person deposit made by you at your bank’s counter with a teller.
-A direct deposit is an electronic process in which a third party, like an employer or the government, transfers money directly into your bank account.
+A counter credit refers to an in-person deposit you make through a teller at the counter, while a direct deposit is an electronic process in which a third party, such as your employer or the government, transfers money directly into your bank account.

 What is a counter transaction?

-A counter transaction is a banking transaction made in person with a bank teller at the counter of a brick-and-mortar branch.
-This might include depositing money (a counter credit) or withdrawing money (a counter debit).
+A counter transaction is exactly that: a banking transaction made in person with a bank teller at the counter of a brick-and-mortar branch.
+This might involve depositing money (a counter credit) or withdrawing money (a counter debit).

 Photo credit: iStock/Fly View Productions